nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader.rst

    The next stage in the boot chain can either be an application or another bootloader.
    Firmware images have a version number, and the bootloader will select the slot with the latest firmware.
-   For more information about creating a second-stage bootloader, see :ref:`ug_bootloader_adding_upgradable`.
+   For more information about creating a second-stage bootloader, see :ref:`ug_bootloader_adding_sysbuild_upgradable`.

 #.
 Verification of the next stage in the boot chain.